Tile Flooring in Easthampton, MA

 Limestone is a sedimentary rock with an earthy look.
 It's not as dense as other types of stone, which makes it more susceptible to damage.
 It is also porous, and it can be stained different colors.

 Tile is fairly versatile.
 As such, it's well-suited to many areas of the home.
 While it is commonly found in kitchens and bathrooms, it can be installed in laundry rooms and basements.

 Tile can also be applied in outdoor areas and open-air environments, although it would be best to avoid porous materials.
-You may also consider applying treatments to keep your tile from getting too slippery.

 Here are some of the most common tile-related questions we hear from our customers.

 Ceramic tiles are made of clay, sand, and other materials that have been shaped, colored, and pressurized at high temperatures.
 Porcelain tile is just a type of ceramic tile that incorporates porcelain clay and minerals.
 It is then pressurized at a much higher temperature, making it extremely solid and moisture-resistant.

 Not really—other than the fact that tile gets really cold during the wintertime, so you might want to invest in some rugs and a pair of slippers!
 Tile is also more difficult to install, which can result in a costlier installation job.
 However, many people consider it well worth the extra cost with how beautiful and easy to maintain it is.

 Stone tile is usually cut to show off the natural texture of the stone from which it’s made.
 This includes all natural variations and imperfections.
 Ceramic tile, on the other hand, is specifically manufactured to be uniform, looking and feeling the same from tile to tile.